wfinsinger/tapas_workshop_EPD_2022/README.md

 ## The tutorial
-The following R script is meant to illustrate a simple workflow to perform trend and peak-detection analysis of macroscopic charcoal records.
-It is a slightly simplified version of the R script that was distributed to the participants of the "CharAnalysis in R" workshop during the EPD Meeting (03-04 June 2022, Prague, Czech Republic).
+The tutorial is meant to illustrate a simple workflow to perform trend and peak-detection analysis of macroscopic charcoal records.
+The tutorial R script (`tapas_workshop_EPD_2022.R`) is a slightly simplified version in comparison to the R script that was distributed to the participants of the "CharAnalysis in R" workshop during the EPD Meeting (03-04 June 2022, Prague, Czech Republic).

 In this tutorial, we'll be using the macroscopic charcoal record from Code Lake (Higuera et al., 2009).
 Please be aware that the tutorial shows